 GENEVA, A UNIQUE CITY!

-What makes Geneva so unique?
+What is so unique about Geneva?
 It is the epicentre of watchmaking expertise, the capital of peace and a crossroads for religions, all at the same time.
 It also boasts some stunning landscapes, plus an incredibly diverse cultural scene!

 Geneva is Switzerland’s most international city, a centre for culture and history.